Your Essential Breastfeeding Tips and Positions

 • Avoid drinking alcohol, as it’s not safe for your baby.
 If you do happen to have the occasional drink, wait two to three hours for it to leave your system before breastfeeding.
 “Pumping and dumping” your milk won’t speed up the removal of alcohol from your breast milk.

 If breastfeeding is difficult or uncomfortable, don't hesitate to reach out for help, and don't be embarrassed.
-Breastfeeding is a natural process but it does takes time and practice, and problems can crop up along the way.
-There are many people and resources you can turn to for guidance and support: your own healthcare provider, the nurses and staff in the hospital, a lactation consultant, and also organizations such as La Leche League International.
+Breastfeeding is a natural process but it does take time and practice, and problems can crop up along the way.
+There are many people and resources you can turn to for guidance and support: your own healthcare provider, the nurses and staff in the hospital, a lactation consultant, and also organizations that specialize in breastfeeding.

-Breastfeeding can be challenging at times, especially if you’re a new mom, and it’s normal to feel a little anxious about it.
+Breastfeeding can be challenging at times, especially if you’re a new parent, and it’s normal to feel a little anxious about it.

-By following these tips and getting some professional help, you’ll soon get the hang of it.
+By following these tips, trying different positions, and getting some professional help, you’ll soon get the hang of it.
 Plus, the more you nurse, the more milk you’ll produce, and the more practice you’ll get.
 Before long, breastfeeding will become a routine and enjoyable part of your day, and you’ll look forward to the special bonding time it gives you and your baby.